henfee/SMC_HandsOn/lab04.md

 ![collect](./assets/collect_assignment.png)

-If you click on this button you will generate a copy of the student's assignment in your own directory as well as the extra files (s)he might have generated.
+**Note:** If you click on this button you will generate a copy of the student's assignment in your own directory as well as the extra files (s)he might have generated.

 ## Grading
 You can now open and mark the student's assignment.
 You can annotate the assignments as you please and the students will get a copy of everything you have added once you return the assignments.